Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 Under Article 27 of the Basic Law, Hong Kong residents enjoy freedoms of speech, press, and publication, and these rights are generally upheld by the territory’s independent courts.
-However, they risk being undermined by the power of the Chinese National People’s Congress (NPC), China’s rubber-stamp parliament, to make final interpretations of the Basic Law, Chinese surveillance in the territory, and the economic interests of media owners involved in the Chinese market.
-Hong Kong has no freedom of information law; an administrative code is intended to ensure open access to government information, but a January 2010 report by the ombudsman found “considerable misunderstanding” among some officials about their responsibilities with regard to transparency.
-Records were refused for no reason, or for inappropriate reasons, the ombudsman found, citing a lack of training among government staff.
-The report ignited calls by local journalists and watchdog groups to give freedom of information requirements the force of law.
+However, they risk being undermined by the power of the National People’s Congress (NPC), China’s rubber-stamp parliament, to make final interpretations of the Basic Law; Chinese surveillance in the territory; and the mainland economic interests of local media owners.
+Hong Kong has no freedom of information law.
+An administrative code is intended to ensure open access to government information, but official adherence is inconsistent, prompting local journalists and watchdog groups to urge the government to give freedom of information requirements the force of law.
 A number of legislative items proposed by the Hong Kong government during 2012 could threaten free expression, though none had passed by year’s end.
 The HKJA expressed concern that proposed antistalking legislation could be used to limit reporters’ movements by classifying legitimate journalistic activity as stalking.
 Critics also argued that draft amendments to the Copyright Ordinance could be used to penalize political parodies, including those circulated online.

 Hong Kong journalists face restrictions and intimidation when covering events on the mainland, limiting their ability to provide national news to the local population.
-Mainland authorities require journalists to obtain temporary press cards from Beijing’s liaison office in Hong Kong prior to each reporting visit to the mainland, and to obtain the prior consent of interviewees.
+Chinese authorities require journalists to obtain temporary press cards from the Liaison Office in Hong Kong prior to each reporting visit to the mainland, and to obtain the prior consent of interviewees.
 Even with accreditation, journalists from the territory have repeatedly been subjected to surveillance, threats, beatings, and occasional jailing when reporting on the mainland.
 In September 2012, Felix Wong Chi-keung of the South China Morning Post sustained severe bruises to his face and legs after police in Shenzhen beat him as he tried to photograph anti-Japanese protesters, despite the fact that he identified himself as a journalist.

 There are no restrictions on internet access in Hong Kong.
-The region has one of the highest internet usage rates in Asia, with 75 percent of the population accessing the medium during 2011.
+The territory has one of the highest internet usage rates in Asia, with nearly 73 percent of the population accessing the medium during 2012.